10 Letter of Interest Examples + How to Write One in 2026

 Dear Coach Bowen,

 I am thrilled to express my interest in being able to work with the track and field team at the University of California.
-The University’s rich history of producing Olympic athletes and fostering a culture of support and commitment has always been a source of inspiration for me.
+The University’s long record of sending athletes to national and Olympic competitions and maintaining a coaching culture that emphasizes individualized support and long-term development has always been a source of inspiration for me.
 With a decade of coaching experience and a keen interest in performance analytics, I am ready to contribute to the Bruins’ legacy.

 I honed my skills during a bachelor’s program in Physical Education followed by a master’s in Sports Science.
-During my career, I led the team to three consecutive regional championships and worked closely with my students on their athletic performance.
+During my career, I led the varsity track team to three consecutive [Conference/Division] regional championships and worked closely with my students on their athletic performance.

 I would be immensely grateful for the opportunity to discuss how I could help further UCLA’s commitment to student-athlete success during an informational interview.
 Thank you for your consideration.